celo-org/ethglobal-brussels/ethglobal-istanbul/README.md

 “Account abstraction is a way to solve these problems by allowing users to flexibly program more security and better user experiences into their accounts” - Ethereum Roadmap

+Candide Atelier supports building with Safe Accounts and ERC-4337 on Celo.

 ThirdWeb SDK supports custom Account Factories, custom Accounts.

 Pimlico Bundler and paymaster are live on Celo Testnet and Mainnet.